cloudemprise/cfn-ovpn-cli/README.md

 #### Introduction

 [OpenVPN](https://openvpn.net) is a popular open source VPN daemon that is both flexible and relatively easy to setup.
-It employs a multiclient-server architecture that is particularly well suited for small to mid-sized business deployments and is able to pass through NAT gateways and firewalls with easy.
+It encompasses a multi-client-server architecture that is particularly well suited for small to mid-sized business deployments and is able to pass through NAT gateways and firewalls with easy.

 OpenVPN incorporates the concept of a control channel and a data channel, both of which are encrypted and secured differently but transverse over the same link.